 Discovering Bach’s Secret Tempo Code

-ABOUT: “Discovering Bach’s Secret Tempo Code” is an ongoing free e-book which is periodically expanded, updated, and revised, representing a total of over 30 years’ reflection and research.
-I first discovered what I referred to as Bach’s “secret system of tempo” in 1992 as a graduate student in piano and musicology at the University of Kansas.
+ABOUT: “Discovering Bach’s Secret Tempo Code” is an ongoing free e-book which is periodically expanded, updated, and revised, representing a total of over 30 years’ research.
+I first discovered what I refer to as Bach’s “secret system of tempo” in 1992 as a graduate student in piano and musicology at the University of Kansas.
 The project was well underway from 1992-2002, which was put on hiatus in 2002 for the next 20 years.
 In 2022, I resumed working on the project aiming to make it into a book.
 However, instead of constantly struggling to get a “final product” to “cast into stone” for this highly technical project (i.e., a traditional print book), I thought it would be easier and more practical to simply present this book-in-progress as a blog on this website.
 I call this a “Book-in-a-Blog”!
 This way, I may add and edit content periodically as time permits for your reading pleasure.
 Please enjoy this free Book-in-a-Blog!

 Chapter 1: Groundbreaking Discoveries

 In June 1992 I had just finished my first year at the University of Kansas working towards a D.M.A. in piano performance and M.M. in historical musicology.
 One of the courses I really enjoyed that year was a “Performance Practice Seminar” taught by Professor J. Bunker Clark.
-For this course I wrote a term paper on “Tempo in the Baroque,”

-Chapter 2: Bach’s Tradition versus Modern Tradition
+Chapter 2: Bach’s Tradition vs. Modern Tradition

 In the eighteenth century, the normal or natural tempo that represents the music most clearly was known as tempo giusto, also sometimes referred to as tempo ordinario.
 Eighteenth-century performers were generally steeped in tradition and would have rarely chosen a tempo outside the accepted range for any given style.
-It was not until the time of Beethoven that composers and performers began to do away with the idea of tempo giusto and to challenge established conventions.

 Chapter 3: Bach’s Musical Science and the Imitation of Nature